 State 4: The Nest Box

 Your hens lay eggs through their cloaca (the vent).
 Eggs exit through the same vent used for everything a chicken excretes.
 Tissues of the uterus expands with the egg until the entire egg passes through the vent.
-During the act of laying the egg a bloom layer is applied to the shell to protect the egg and keep it clean.
+During the act of laying the egg, a bloom layer is applied to the shell to protect the egg and keep it clean.
 This bloom keeps bacteria from entering the egg which can spoil the yolk and contents inside the egg.
-It is for this reason that we refrigerate eggs after washing them.
-Once the bloom is washed off the egg the egg will begin spoiling.
-The outer layer of protection is removed which no long protects the egg from bacteria.
+It is for this reason, we refrigerate eggs after washing them.
+Once the bloom is washed off the egg, the egg will begin spoiling.
+The outer layer of protection is removed, no long protecting the egg from bacteria.

 Unwashed eggs can remain at room temperature for several weeks before they begin to break down.
 This is why eggs bought at the grocery store are sold in the refrigerated sections and kept cold.
 Farm fresh eggs only need to be washed prior to use.
-Otherwise, your farm fresh eggs can be stored at room temperature only needing refrigeration if you will not be able to use them for a long while.
+Otherwise, your farm fresh eggs can be stored at room temperature, only needing refrigeration if you will not use them for an extended period of time.

 Now that you have a better understanding about you hens body and the process of laying eggs, let’s discuss and answer some common questions about oyster shells.